What Compensation Will I Get For My Personal Injury Claim?

 “what will my compensation payout be?” or “what sort of compensation am I entitled to?”.

 On this page we will seek to answer your compensation questions below, just click +/- to see the full answer.

-The amount of compensation you will receive for your injuries will depend on the extent of your injuries and how much your injuries have affected your pre-injury lifestyle, activities of daily living, and employment.
-Whether your claim will be one worth pursuing, will depend on:
+The amount of compensation you will receive for your injuries will depend on the extent of your injuries.
+Additionally how much your injuries have affected your pre-injury lifestyle, activities of daily living, and employment.
+Whether your claim will be one worth pursuing, will depend on these factors:

-- Whether you need ongoing treatment or medications for your injuries.
-For example, you need to take pain medication or anti-inflammatories regularly, or your doctor tells you that surgery will be needed in the future for your injuries, or you find you need physio or massage regularly to help relieve pain and spasm caused by your injuries;
+4. Whether you need ongoing treatment or medications for your injuries.
+For example, you need to take pain medication or anti-inflammatory regularly, or your doctor tells you that surgery will be needed in the future for your injuries, or you find you need physio or massage regularly to help relieve pain and spasm caused by your injuries;

-- Whether you need medical aids, ergonomic devices or modifications to your home or vehicle because of your injuries now.
-For example, you may need long handled pick up sticks, orthotics for your footwear, back supports or braces, a walking stick or ramps in your home because you need a wheelchair;
+5. Whether you need medical aids, ergonomic devices or modifications to your home or vehicle because of your injuries now.
+For example, you may need long handled pick up sticks, Orthotics for your footwear, back supports or braces, a walking stick or ramps in your home because you need a wheelchair;

 - Do your injuries cause you pain whilst doing your work;

-- Are you unable to peform certain work duties because of your injuries;
+- Are you unable to perform certain work duties because of your injuries;

 - Do you need to reduce your work hours because you are limited by your injuries; or